MikuSnow/BetonQuest./Compatibility.md

 You can also fire BetonQuest events with scripts.
 The syntax for Skript effect is `fire [betonquest] event "id" for player`.
 Everything else works just like in condition above.

 **Example**: _in your script:_ `fire event "give_emeralds" for player` _in events.yml:_ `give_emeralds: give emerald:5`

+## WorldGuard

+### WorldGuard Region objective `region`

+To complete this objective you need to enter WorldGuard region with specified name.
+The only argument in instruction string is name of the region.

+**Example**: `region beton events:kill label:trap`

+### WorldGuard Region condition `region`

+This condition is met when the player is inside the specified region.
+The only argument is the name of the region.

+**Example**: `region beton`